 You want to fuse my big toe joint?!!

-Most patients however don't want to hear that their joint needs to be fused in order to be pain free and to return to activity.
+Most patients however don't want to hear that their joint needs to be fused in order to be pain-free and to return to activity.
 That's a natural thought and concern.
-However, what is important to consider is that the patients with end stage arthritis already have drastically limited to no motion in their joint as it is.
-If they come in to my office with "bone on bone" arthritis, then a surgical fusion is taking a joint that already doesn't move but is painful to a joint that doesn't move but is pain free.
+However, what is important to consider is that patients with end-stage arthritis already have drastically limited to no motion in their joints as it is.
+If they come into my office with "bone on bone" arthritis, then a surgical fusion is taking a joint that already doesn't move but is painful to a joint that doesn't move but is pain-free.
 The goal of the surgery is to allow you to be just as functional as you want to be but without pain.